-- 1.1.1 These instructions cover setup, operation, maintenance, troubleshooting, optional accessories, and replacement parts for Aerolyte 6060A and 7272A G2 pressure dry stripping (nonaggressive media blasting) pressure cabinets.
-The instructions cover the operation of all pull-thru reclaimer and basic installation of the dust collector.
-The following supplemental manual is provided for the RPH dust collector. - RPH Dust collectors, manual stock no. ......
-21449 - 1.1.2 The instructions contain important information required for safe operation of the cabinets.
+1.1.1 These instructions cover setup, operation, maintenance, troubleshooting, optional accessories, and replacement parts for Aerolyte dual station dry stripping (non-aggressive media blasting) cabinets models 3672A and 40100A.

+The instructions cover the operation of all pull-thru reclaimers and the installation of the dust collector.
+One of the following supplemental manuals is provided with the dust collector.
+Refer to the appropriate manual for operation and maintenance of the collector.

+- CDC-1 Dust collectors, manual stock no. ...
+28225 - RPC-2 Dust collector, manual stock no. .....
+22788 - RPH Dust collectors, manual stock no. ......
+21449

+1.1.2 The instructions contain important information required for safe operation of the cabinet.
 Before using this equipment, all personnel associated with the blast cabinets' operation must read this entire manual and all accessory manuals to become familiar with their operation, parts, and terminology.